 Although a tan may look healthy and attractive, it is in fact a sign that the skin has been damaged.
-A sun tan is developed when the skin absorbs UV (ultraviolet) radiation from the sun rays, causing the skin to darken due to higher levels melanin.
-The darkened skin therefore becomes less prone to burning at the same level of UV exposure.
+A sun tan is developed when the skin absorbs UV (ultraviolet) radiation from the sun’s rays, causing the skin to darken due to higher levels of melanin.
+This is the body’s way of preventing further skin damage at the same level of UV exposure.

 A higher level of UV radiation results in a higher risk of skin burning and damage.
-You can usually find out what the level of UV radiation is likely to be by looking at the weather forecast which should show the UV Index.
-The index starts at 0 and goes to 10+, with a higher index rating indicating a higher level of UV radiation.
-The BBC Weather Centre web site has a great explanation of the UV Index.
+You can find out what the level of UV radiation is forecasted to be by viewing the weather report for your area.
+The UV index reading doesn’t tend to be shown when the level is low or moderate but it is usually highlighted when the level heightens.
+The index begins at 0 and goes up to 10+, with a higher index rating indicating a higher level of UV radiation (and therefore more protective measures are required).

 Sun screens have a Sun Protection Factor (SPF) which can range from 4 upwards.
 The higher the SPF, the greater protection you will achieve.
 Dark skinned people and those which do not burn may find a low SPF is suitable for their needs, but it is worth noting most skin experts recommend a sun screen with a SPF of at least 15 so you limit your risk of skin damage.
 Pale skinned people and those prone to burning may wish to opt for a much higher SPF, such as 35-40.

 Sun screen will not prevent you tanning; it will offer some protection so you avoid sun burn and excessive skin damage.
-This is assuming you pick a sun screen with a suitable SPF, however.
+However, this is assuming you pick a sun screen with a suitable SPF.